migmaq/titan1c/docs/CUSTOMIZATION.md

 directly (including multi-line strings containing templates etc).
 This can be done over the web using a browser-based editor if desired.

-## Customization using JS in the configuration data (including templates with JS expressions)
+## NOT Customization using JS in the configuration data (including templates with JS expressions)

+*On further thought - I think this is a bad idea*

 I would like to allow configuration data (both templates and configuration files) to contain javascript code.